hauntshadow/CS3535/res_mod5/README.md

 4. 1 Number for the maximum loudness
 5. 1 Number for the duration

-This program compares a song of 850 segments to groups of 1000, 10000, 100000, and 1000000 segments.
-This allows us to see whether or not comparing segments is a linear task or not.
+This program is designed to cluster datasets using the K-Means clustering algorithm provided by [Scikit-Learn].
+The parameters of this program are as follows:

+1. The filename of the pickled dataset
+2. The number of clusters desired
+3. The maximum number of iterations for this clustering

+There are two methods that can be called in order to cluster the data.
+The seg_kmeans function takes all three parameters, and clusters the data once.
+The KMeans function does the same thing 5 times, using scikit-learn's functions.

-**NOTE: This program needs a pickled array of segment data to work.
+**NOTE: This program needs a pickled numpy array of data to work.
 An example of this was done in the h5_array directory.

 ###What This Program is Useful For

-This program is useful to find out the time constraint for comparing groups of segments (or songs).
-Finding out the complexity of the data can help determine the time costs of a program dealing with song/segment comparisons.
+This program is useful for clustering datasets.
+This program calls [Scikit-Learn]'s K-Means class in order to run the clustering algorithm with the fastest time.
+K-Means allows you to group big datasets together quickly and somewhat efficiently.
+This program also uses the multi-threading option for [Scikit-learn]'s K-Means class.
+This increases efficientcy of finding the best clustering results.

 ###The Inspiration Behind This Program

-The main inspiration of this program is learning the efficiency of programs.
-We need to see if the time that it takes to compare segments can be reduced.
-This can dramatically increase the performance of music-based programs that utilize segment comparisons.
+The main inspiration of this program is trying to reduce the time it takes to compare a segment with every other segment in a database.
+By doing this algorithm, we can essentially rule out any segment comparisons that involve a segment that is not in the same cluster as the first segment.
+This rules out the majority of the database.
+For example, if we have 10000 clusters, we can approximately rule out 9999/10000 of the database, as the two segments in question would not be in the same cluster.

 ###Code Explanation